dhrubo55/personal-blog/content/posts/day-92-building-java-ai-agents-with-spring-ai-my-unicorn-rental-adventure.md

 ### Understanding Spring AI's Core Architecture

 Spring AI provides a unified abstraction layer over various AI model providers, including OpenAI, Azure OpenAI, and Amazon Bedrock.
 The framework's central component is the `ChatClient` interface, which standardizes interactions with different AI models while maintaining Spring's dependency injection and configuration principles.

+For understanding the core architecture of Spring AI one need to understand the core concepts and you can learn it from [Spring AI Core Concepts](https://docs.spring.io/spring-ai/reference/concepts.html)

 ### The ChatClient Interface: Your Gateway to AI Magic